NamanJain8/NamanJain8.github.io/_posts/2024-05-11-Postman Automation.md

     launchctl load ~/Library/LaunchAgents/com.local.token.plist
     ```

 Now, the service can be managed using launchctl.
-For example, if you update the service definition or the binary, the service can be force restarted using `launchctl kickstart -kp com.local.token` command.
+For example, if we update the service definition or the binary, the service can be force restarted using `launchctl kickstart -kp com.local.token` command.
+In linux, service can be launched as daemon using [systemd](https://www.linode.com/docs/guides/start-service-at-boot/).

-The same can be done via [systemd in Linux](https://www.linode.com/docs/guides/start-service-at-boot/).

-Entire code for this sample can be accessed at [Github Repo](https://github.com/NamanJain8/postman-automation).
+The complete code for the example is available on [GitHub](https://github.com/NamanJain8/postman-automation) with instructions for running included.